coq/coq/doc/sphinx/proof-engine/ltac.rst

    match expression.
 This expression evaluates replaces the hole of the value of :n:`@ident` by the value of :n:`@expr`.

-   .. exn:: not a context variable
+   .. exn:: Not a context variable.

 Generating fresh hypothesis names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~